0xMichaelRan/splash-demos/README.md

 # Intro

 This is a repo for all the product demo static pages.
-The site generator used for this purposes are:

-1. Hexo
-1. Hugo
+## SOP

+Clone this repo locally, development and test.
+Commit changes to this repo, too.

+Then copy to resilio for sync.

+Last, make sure the Nginx is setup correctly on the personal VPS.